-Gently lean your body over the bent leg, trying to rest your forearms on the ground if possible.
-Make sure that your hips stay square and hold for 30-60 seconds.
+Gently lean your body over the bent leg.
+Rest your forearms on the ground if possible.
+Make sure that your hips stay square, and hold for 30-60 seconds.
 Then switch to the other side.

-Start from a plank position and then lift your hips and glutes into the air as you straighten your arms and legs.
+Start from a straight-armed plank position, and then lift your hips and glutes into the air as you straighten your arms and legs.
 You should make sure that you’re looking back toward your feet so that you don’t put too much strain on your neck.

 Add in some calf marches by bending the knee of one leg and holding for 30-60 seconds before rotating to the other side.
 Make sure you get a nice, deep stretch in your calves and hamstrings as you do this.